ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 Visit http://localhost:5000/ in your web broswer.

-# About the Web App:
+# About the Browser Tool:

 ## Security
 This is a locally hosted browser app, so it is safe from common web-based attacks.
 Security during Elastic querying is provided by access through a VPN, and credentials required.
 Once the data is in the Flask app, web_app/app.py protects honeypot data from HTTP verb tampering by rejecting unsafe HTTP methods.